hacktoolkit/htk-rb/README.md

 # HTK for Ruby

 A set of convenience utils for Ruby.
-A loosely inspired, not-quite-close-to-feature-parity port of [`python-htk-lite`](https://github.com/hacktoolkit/python-htk-lite).
+An inspired, close-to-feature-parity port of [`python-htk-lite`](https://github.com/hacktoolkit/python-htk-lite).

 # Features